 2.5 Units.
+7.5 lab hrs/wk.
 No prerequisite.
-Corequisites: Nursing Education 214 and 102 or 203.
-To enroll in this course, students must be enrolled in the COM Registered Nursing Program.
-Fifteen laboratory hours weekly for eight weeks.
+Corequisites: NE 214 and 102 or 203.
+Must be enrolled in the COM Registered Nursing Program.

-This is the clinical laboratory that accompanies the Nursing III: Advanced Concepts in Mobility, Sensation, and Cognition course.
+This is the clinical laboratory that accompanies NE 214.
 Students apply nursing concepts to the care of the client and family who are experiencing acute or chronic neurological, orthopedic or immunological problems in the hospital, community and rehabilitative settings.
-Students further develop clinical reasoning and technical skills to promote health and to recognize and prevent complications.
-Students collaborate with other professionals in health care management, client education, and resolution of legal and ethical issues in medical surgical nursing.
+Students further develop clinical reasoning and technical skills to promote health and to recognize and prevent complications, and collaborate with other professionals in health care management, client education, and resolution of legal and ethical issues in medical surgical nursing.
 (CSU)